davidgasquez/handbook/content/values.md

 - Embrace Weirdness.
 Don't be just another human.
 Find your place, do what you love and put yourself outside the comfort zone.
 Unexpected and unconventional things make life more interesting.
 - Embrace change.
 Don't complain about things you can't change.
 Be proactive.
 - Celebrate and encourage quirky gifts, [habits](habits.md), behavior, and points of view.
 No one can compete with you on being you.
 - Share your decisions and ideas so flaws arise earlier in the process.
-[Maintain a very small identity](http://www.paulgraham.com/identity.html).
-Do not affiliate your identity with anything extrinsic - such as a religion, political party, country, company, profession, programming language, social class, etc. Honesty demands that we communicate any uncertainty we may feel about the relevance of our own opinions.
+- [Maintain a very small identity](http://www.paulgraham.com/identity.html).
+Do not affiliate your identity with anything extrinsic - such as a religion, political party, country, company, profession, programming language, social class, etc. You're not your ideas.
+- Honesty demands that we communicate any uncertainty we may feel about the relevance of our own opinions.
 - One of the hardest excercises is to receive [feedback](communications.md#Feedback).
 Ask for it and be ready to change.
 Aim to improve once you've gathered feedback and reflected on it.
 - The world is [analog and not digital](https://waitbutwhy.com/2019/12/political-disney-world.html), continuous and not discrete.
   - The real world is analog—gray, amorphous, and endlessly nuanced.
 Real people are complex and flawed, full of faults but almost always worthy of compassion.
 Each turn of events is mired in potential positives and potential negatives, which is a mess to sort out.
 Digitizing an analog view will result in some loss of information.
 Over-digitizing the real world is pretty bad idea.
 In that world, everything is good or bad, everyone is smart or ignorant, ones and zeros.